 So often when we’re going through something, we always feel like we’re alone.
 We don’t think that anyone else can help us.
 That’s not usually the case.
 Reaching out to a friend or family member when you’re having a tough day can make all the difference in the world.
 You can even have an agreement with one of your friends beforehand to do regular check ins with each other throughout the winter.
 Whatever you do and whatever you’re going through, the important thing is to not try to handle it on your own.

 4. Get social

 Branching off the previous point, you don’t have to wait for a bad day to connect with other people.
 Get proactive and find ways to connect with different people, groups or communities.
 Boomerang has built a community of tens of thousands of older adults who enjoy taking part in our workshops and connecting outside of our platform.
-We’ll be here all winter any time you’re ready to do some yoga, try some new recipes in one of our cooking classes, or participate in any number of our other workshops and activities.
+We’ll be here all winter any time you’re ready to do some online yoga classes, mindfulness and meditation workshops, or participate in any number of our other workshops and activities.

 5. Stay active